 Although cost efficiency could be one of the primary reasons for moving your contact center to the cloud i.e. adopting cloud-based applications, it is certainly not the only benefit that you would derive by doing so.
 A lot of experts and members of a company management take a short term, myopic view as a result of which they can miss out on all the other wonderful opportunities that await them for transforming their on-premise contact centers to cloud-based ones.

 Spoken has cited a recent report from Research and Markets which states that cloud-based contact center business which stood at $4.68 billion in 2015 could emerge into a $14.71 industry by 2020, growing at a compound annual growth rate of 25.7%.
-The report also states that cloud is allowing companies to increase their allocation of funds to increase operational efficiency even as though the capital expenditure is on the decline as adoption of cloud means that there is lesser dependence on infrastructure.
+The report also states that the cloud is allowing companies to increase their allocation of funds to increase operational efficiency even as though the capital expenditure is on the decline as the adoption of the cloud means that there is lesser dependence on infrastructure.
 The financial benefit is what is primarily driving the change.

 Communication plays an important role here.
 Not just how a message is delivered and received but the modus operandi is also important.
 Cloud makes it possible to end silos between different departments and mediums of communication and bring synergy to efforts.
-Transition from one medium to another is also effortless.
+The transition from one medium to another is also effortless.
 But question is, is it right for your business.

 Why should TCO not be the only factor that is taken into consideration?

 There is also a loss of revenue from a number of on-premise processes and systems that are not scalable.
-These should also be taken into consideration while debating the benefits of contact centers in the clouds.
+These should also be taken into consideration while debating the benefits of contact centers in the cloud.

 Some of the other factors